Portfolio / Automation & Process Engineering

 The Problem

 The original process relied on decisions made verbally or from memory during execution.
 That led to inconsistencies, missed accounts, and mistakes that required manual remediation.
-The same decisions got relitigated across every migration wave because nothing was formally documented until after the fact.
+The same decisions got relitigated across every consolidation wave because nothing was formally documented until after the fact.
+The answer was not better documentation after the fact.
+It was automation that enforced the process before anything ran.

 Before